Lifeguard in El Cid

 My fear is of incorporating a "bad" word by mistake.
 Words are highly regional too as illustrated in the amusing YouTube video, "Oh, How Hard it is to speak Spanish!"

 The word "coger," for example in Spain is a common word for "to take.
 In Mexico it means to fornicate which made telling someone I needed to take a taxi awkward for a while, I was so hard-wired to use "coger" from my days in Spain.

 The flip side of the periodic discomfort is discovering a Spanish word that can’t be exactly translated into English.
-Once you have assimilated the word, I mean really know it's nuances, it’s a little like knowing a secret handshake.
+Once you have assimilated the word, I mean really know its nuances, it’s a little like knowing a secret handshake.
 You have discovered a tiny little aperture into someone else’s culture.
 I lord over these words like a child over her Halloween candy.

 As Charlemagne is widely quoted, "to speak two languages is to possess two souls."
 It's not easy becoming Charlemagne, even a little, but when you learn a phrase that you can't quite translate to your mother-tongue, you have taken one more step towards possessing your second soul.

 "13 Phrases Only Mexicans Understand" - Matador Network